MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_09_Lab1_Ex5_Attacks.md

 # Learning Path 9 - Lab 1 - Exercise 5 - Understand Detection Modeling

+## Lab scenario

 ![Lab overview.](../Media/SC-200-Lab_Diagrams_Mod7_L1_Ex5.png)

+### Estimated time to complete this lab: 30 minutes

 ### Task 1: Understand the Attacks

 >**Important: You will perform no actions in this exercise.**  These instructions are only an explanation of the attacks you will perform in the next exercise.
 Please carefully read this page.

-The attack patterns are based on an open-source project: https://github.com/redcanaryco/atomic-red-team
+The attack patterns are based on an open-source project: <https://github.com/redcanaryco/atomic-red-team>

 #### Attack 1 - Persistence with Registry Key Add